SM U-20 (Austria-Hungary): Service career

 Details of U-20 conning tower.

 Upon completion, U-20 began diving trials.
 On her 15 March 1917 trial, she was accidentally rammed by in the Fasana Channel.
 The collision with the Austro-Hungarian light cruiser twisted U-20s periscope, extensively damaged the conning tower, and knocked off her deck gun.
 After seven months of reconstruction, U-20 was commissioned into the Austro-Hungarian Navy on 20 October.

-After initially operating out of Pola, U-20 was transferred to Trieste in February 1918.
+After initially operating from Pola, U-20 was transferred to Trieste in February 1918.
 Over the next three months, the U-boat patrolled in the northern Adriatic between the Tagliamento estuary and Venice.
-U-20 had an encounter with an enemy submarine on 7 April but was not able to successfully launch an attack.
+U-20 had an encounter with an enemy submarine on 7 April but was not able to launch a successful attack.